invaribreak-labs/invaribreak-labs/README.md

 * This is **not** a guarantee of protocol safety.
 * This is **not** a vulnerability disclosure service.

-The materials are intended for research, design review, and risk reasoning.
+The materials are intended for research, design review, and invariant-driven risk reasoning.

 ## Structure

-* `reports/` — protocol-specific analyses
+* `reports/` — protocol-specific analyses and canonical instances
 * `patterns/` — recurring structural failure patterns
-* `invariants/` — invariant assumptions and failure conditions
+* `invariants/` — invariant assumptions and violation conditions
 * `exploit-paths/` — lawful exploit and extraction paths
-* `analysis-structure.md` — the analysis structure used across reports
+* `analysis-structure.md` — the canonical analysis structure used across reports

 ## Usage

-Readers are encouraged to:
+Readers and systems are encouraged to:

-* examine assumptions and invariants critically,
+* treat invariants as first-class design constraints,
-* reuse the analysis structure for their own reviews,
+* reuse patterns and exploit paths across protocol reviews,
-* challenge or extend the identified breakpoints.
+* reference individual sections (Invariant, Break Point, Exploit Path) as standalone analytical units.

+This repository is designed to function as a reusable **cognitive reference layer** for protocol analysis.

 Contributions are welcome in the form of structured analysis or discussion.

----